Zomboided/service.vpn.manager/README.md

 Additionally, primary VPN profiles can be cycled through either using the add-on menu, or at any time, a button on the remote.
 On pressing the button the first time, the current VPN state will be displayed.
 Subsequent presses will cycle around the available connections (and optionally disconnect).
 After a short period (~10 seconds), the VPN last displayed will be connected.
 If you don't want this to happen, cycle back to the current connected VPN.
 If the network is active during a switch any traffic will likely be disrupted

 To set up the cycle funtion, there's a remote.xml file within the add-on zip which shows how to map the cycle function onto a key (I'm using the blue key on my remote).
-You can use the Keymap Editor add-on to create an xml file within the userdata directory (/storage/.kodi/userdata/keymaps) and edit it to contain the RunScript command show in remote.xml.
+You can use the Keymap Editor add-on to create an xml file within the userdata directory (/storage/.kodi/userdata/keymaps) and edit it to contain the RunScript command shown in remote.xml.

 Popup Info Display